-Little Rock (a.k.a.
-Drawers and 21) is the sixth track on Eric Leeds’ first album Times Squared, and, a few months after the album’s release, Little Rock was available as the album’s second promotional release in the USA.
+Little Rock (initially recorded as Drawers and later, when considered for a third Madhouse album also know as 21) is the sixth track on Eric Leeds’ first album Times Squared (on the CD release, fifth track on other formats).
+A few months after the album’s release, Little Rock was available as the album’s second promotional release in the USA.

-Although production for the track is officially credited to Eric Leeds, the track was recorded with Prince before a solo project by Eric Leeds was suggested, and Prince acted as the producer in such sessions, so production credit is given to both artists in this entry.
+Although production for the track is officially credited to Eric Leeds, the track was recorded with Prince before any solo project by Eric Leeds was in the works, and Prince acted as the producer in such sessions, so production credit is given to both artists in this entry.

 Basic tracking took place on 28 May 1985 as Drawers at Sunset Sound in Hollywood, California.